TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 has no effect).

 There is also a command line shortcut for running :func:`testmod`.
-You can instruct the Python interpreter to run the doctest module directly from the standard library and pass the module name(s) on the command line::
+You can instruct the Python interpreter to run the doctest module directly kutoka the standard library and pass the module name(s) on the command line::

    python -m doctest -v example.py

-This will import :file:`example.py` as a standalone module and run :func:`testmod` on it.
-Note that this may not work correctly if the file is part of a package and imports other submodules from that package.
+This will agiza :file:`example.py` as a standalone module and run :func:`testmod` on it.
+Note that this may not work correctly if the file is part of a package and imports other submodules kutoka that package.

 For more information on :func:`testmod`, see section :ref:`doctest-basic-api`.